As of March 2020

 - Replace the NE 195th Street Culvert.
 This culvert is outside of Shoreline but causes flooding in the City.
 We will work with the State and Lake Forest Park to get it replaced.

 60% design plans for the portion of the project in Shoreline and the portion of the project on Lake Forest Park were completed December 2019.
 Construction for improvements is not scheduled yet.
 Funding for the work outside of Shoreline needs to be determined.

 Right now we are working on:

 - Continuing discussions with interested groups.
-Such groups include neighbors, public, utilities, and local, state, and federal regulators and other groups.
+Such groups include neighbors, the general public, utilities, and local, state, and federal regulators and other groups.